 Address: Papalićeva ul.
 4, 21000, Split, Croatia

-If you’re looking for Split’s best jazz bar, then look no further than Marvlvs Library Jazz Bar.
-Located in the historic Old Town, this atmospheric venue is the perfect place to kick back, listen to some live music, and sip on a cocktail or two.
+If you’re looking for Split’s best jazz bar, look no further than Marvlvs Library Jazz Bar.
+Located in the historic Old Town, this atmospheric venue is the perfect place to kick back, listen to live music, and sip on a cocktail.

 Marvlvs Library Jazz Bar is Split’s premier jazz and blues venue, showcasing local and international artists.
 The bar also hosts a series of events throughout the year, including live music sessions, stand-up comedy shows, and jam nights.

-The atmosphere at Marvlvs Library Jazz Bar is totally relaxed – it’s Split’s very own hidden gem!
+The atmosphere at Marvlvs Library Jazz Bar is relaxed – it’s Split’s hidden gem!
 The décor is simple yet stylish, with wooden furniture and plenty of cozy corners to hide away in.
-So why not take a seat, order something from the bar and enjoy Split’s hottest musical talent?
+So why not sit, order something from the bar, and enjoy Split’s hottest musical talent?

 27. Hit the Waves!

-Split is full of so many activities, both on and offshore, and paddleboarding is one of the area’s most popular activities.
+Split is full of many activities, both on and offshore, and paddleboarding is one of the area’s most popular activities.
 Split is located on the Adriatic Coast, so it’s a great spot to try paddleboarding.
-You can take a stand-up paddleboarding tour around Split with a local guide and see the city from a different perspective.
+You can take a stand-up paddleboarding tour around Split with a local guide and see the city differently.

 What is Split, Croatia, known for?

-Split is known for its stunning natural beauty, historical monuments, gorgeous beaches, vibrant nightlife, and diverse range of activities.
+Split is known for its stunning natural beauty, historical monuments, gorgeous beaches, lively nightlife, and diverse activities.
 It’s also well known for being a filming location of popular shows like Game of Thrones.

 Is Split, Croatia, worth visiting?

 Definitely!
 Split is a beautiful city with plenty of attractions and activities to keep you busy.
 It’s the perfect destination for families, friends, or couples looking for an exciting getaway.
-With its stunning beaches, vibrant nightlife, historical monuments, and delicious cuisine, Split provides something unique for everyone.
+Split provides something unique for everyone with its stunning beaches, nightlife, historical monuments, and delicious cuisine.

-What are the main Split, Croatia, tourist attractions?
+What are the main tourist attractions in Split, Croatia?

 The main tourist attractions in Split are Diocletian’s Palace, Marjan Hill, the Riva Promenade, and Bacvice Beach.
 Other popular attractions include the Cathedral of Saint Domnius, Split’s Old City walls, and Marvlvs Library Jazz Bar.